Suva-India/FizzBuzz/README.md

 # FizzBuzz

-FizzBuzz is an Express.js based REST API, that accepts a count between 1 and 100, and returns a json array object containing FizzBuzz pattern upto input count.
+FizzBuzz is an Express.js based REST API, that accepts a count between 1 and 100, and returns a json array object containing FizzBuzz pattern upto the input count.

-It also prints each value on a new line on console.
+It also prints each output value on a new line in server console.

 ## Project Summary

-* Used Express.JS API Server as Node.JS Wrapper.
+* Uses Express.JS API Server as Node.JS wrapper.
 * Includes an error handling middleware and a GET API route
-* Tests are written using Mocha, Chai and Chai-HTTTP (Includes only 4 integration tests)
+* Tests are written using Mocha, Chai and Chai-HTTP (Includes only 4 integration tests)
+* Express-validator package used for API get parameter validation.
-* Error handling has been enabled with try-catch block in route and util function.
+* Error handling has been enabled with try-catch block in route and the middleware function.
 * VS Code has been used as code editor.
 * Code linted with esLint and prettified with Prettier
 * Deployed on Heroku cloud